OpenNMT/OpenNMT/docs/training/models.md

 The CNN encoder (`-encoder_type cnn`) is an encoder based on several convolutional layers as described in [Gehring et al. (2017)](../references.md#CNNEncoder).

+It should be used either without a bridge or with a dense bridge (`-bridge dense`, `-bridge dense_nonlinear`, `-bridge none`.
+The default copy bridge doesn't work with this type of encoder.

+It is also recommended to use CNN encoder either with a smaller learning rate than the default value 1 for SGD optimization (i.e. `-learning_rate 0.1`) or with ADAM optimization technique (i.e. `-optim adam`, `-learning_rate 0.0002`).

 ## Decoders

 ### Default decoder